Washington County Sheriff's Office

 - Ability to observe and mentally record events, impressions, identities, and other observations.

-- Ability to distinguish hazardous and/or criminal activity by sight and sound.
+- Ability to visually distinguish colors and details.

 - Ability to impartially exercise independent judgment in the performance of duties.

 - Ability to take notes and to completely and accurately describe factual information regarding an incident.